 6. Ygritte from Game of Thrones

-Cosy and low maintenance, this is an excellent choice for Game of Thrones fans.
+Cozy and low maintenance, this is an excellent choice for Game of Thrones fans.
 Just wrap up in as many furry items as you can find, pick up a bow and you’re good to go.
 Bedhead and minimal makeup finish this look off, but don’t forget a little extra blush for that “Winter Is Coming” rosy flush!

 And if anyone spotting your red hair and bow and arrow ask if you’re Disney’s Brave, just hiss “You know nothing!” and walk away.

 This is for all those Stranger Things fans out there.
 Give justice to Barb with this simple, but fun costume.
 You may even have a ruffled blouse and jeans in your closet.
 Grab some books, simple big glasses (found at your local drugstore) and pin your hair up if you have long hair.
 Keep it simple with the makeup — maybe just a nude lip and light foundation.